Here TV: Notable Shows

-Conframa is a dramedy series that takes a candid look at what happens when you bring together a loving couple & someone else into the relationship.
+Conframa is a dramedy series that takes a candid look at what happens when you bring together a loving couple and someone else into the relationship.
 Created by Anthony Bawn, directed by Robert Adams.
 Season 1 episodes begin airing in September 2018 to mostly favorable reviews & is also available on the streaming platform Amazon Prime.
-BroadwayWorld announced on August 15, 2019 that the series was renewed for a second season with new cast members and new executive producer Shaun Cairo (Pitchfork (film)).
+BroadwayWorld announced on August 15, 2019 that the series was renewed for a second season with new cast members and executive produced by Shaun Cairo (Pitchfork (film).